dotnet/docs/docs/core/tools/dotnet-environment-variables.md

 ### `DOTNET_EnableDiagnostics_IPC`

-Starting with .NET 8, when set to `0`, disables the [Diagnostic Port](../diagnostics/diagnostic-port.md) and cannot be overriden by other diagnostics settings.
-Defaults to 1.
+Starting with .NET 8, when set to `0`, disables the [Diagnostic Port](../diagnostics/diagnostic-port.md) and can't be overridden by other diagnostics settings.
+Defaults to `1`.

 ### `DOTNET_EnableDiagnostics_Debugger`